Go Back

 Instructions

-• Combine the red and white vinegar, sugar, salt and pepper in a small bowl.
-Whisk the sauce until the sugar and salt dissolve, then add in the shallots and give it a mix.
-Cover bowl and set aside for the flavours to infuse for 30 minutes before serving.
+• Combine the red wine vinegar, sugar, salt and pepper in a small bowl.
+Whisk until the sugar and salt have fully dissolved.
+Add the finely minced shallots and stir to combine.

 Notes